root-project/root/README/ReleaseNotes/v634/index.md

 ## RooFit Libraries

+### Error handling in MultiProcess-enabled fits

+The `MultiProcess`-based fitting stack now handles errors during fits.
+Error signaling in (legacy) RooFit happens through two mechanisms: `logEvalError` calls and `RooNaNPacker`-enhanced NaN doubles.
+Both are now implemented and working for `MultiProcess`-based fits as well.
+See [this PR](https://github.com/root-project/root/pull/15797) for more details.
+This enables the latest ATLAS Higgs combination fits to complete successfully, and also other fits that encounter NaN values or other expected errors.

 ### Miscellaneous

 * Setting `useHashMapForFind(true)` is not supported for RooArgLists anymore, since hash-assisted finding by name hash can be ambiguous: a RooArgList is allowed to have different elements with the same name.
 If you want to do fast lookups by name, convert your RooArgList to a RooArgSet.